Submission from Social Work Scotland to John Scott QC

 The Review should consider general trends in the use of legislation, particularly measures of last resort.
-We are concerned about an increase use of emergency and short term detentions.
+We are concerned about an increased use of emergency and short term detentions.

-Despite being a duty in the Act, a lack of person-focussed assessment and well executed discharge planning results in people whose mental health has been stabilised being discharged into circumstances unconducive to their continued mental wellbeing, such as poor living conditions where there is no heating and no furniture, and an absence of social supports.
-Consequently, other legislative duties are not met, for example the involvement of carers in discharge planning under the Carers (Scotland) Act 2016.
+Despite being a duty in the Act, a lack of person-focused assessment and well-executed discharge planning results in people whose mental health has been stabilised being discharged into circumstances unconducive to their continued mental wellbeing, such as poor living conditions where there is no heating and no furniture, and an absence of social supports.
+Consequently, other legislative duties are not met, for example, the involvement of carers in discharge planning under the Carers (Scotland) Act 2016.
 Whilst we accept that MHOs need to exert challenge, there is too widespread a disregard of section 25 – 27 duties by partnerships and local authorities to argue effectively.